GSA/digitalgov.gov/content/news/2023/02/2023-02-02-how-to-manage-a-federal-website.md

 * [Section 508 accessibility checklists](https://www.hhs.gov/web/section-508/accessibility-checklists/index.html) — HHS.gov
 * [How to test websites for accessibility](https://digital.gov/resources/how-test-websites-for-accessibility/) — Digital.gov

-*The **IT Accessibility and Section 508 Community of Practice** is a group of federal employees who manage agency Section 508 programs or create electronic content.
+{{< note >}}*The **IT Accessibility and Section 508 Community of Practice** is a group of federal employees who manage agency Section 508 programs or create electronic content.
 They work to create accessible online experiences for federal employees and members of the public.
-[Join the IT Accessibility and Section 508 community](https://digital.gov/communities/it-accessibility-section-508/) today.*
+[Join the IT Accessibility and Section 508 community](https://digital.gov/communities/it-accessibility-section-508/) today.*{{< /note >}}

 ## Step 3: Ensure your website complies with rules and regulations